AaronYuuu/resistancesim/README.md

-# NSCLC Tumor Resistance & Recurrence Simulator
+# NSCLC tumour Resistance & Recurrence Simulator

 **A Demonstration Tool for Mechanistic Modeling of Chemoresistance Dynamics in Non-Small Cell Lung Cancer**